From the desk of: Sam C. Chan

 • all new systems should be acquired with Vista

-• exercise legal downgrade rights if deferral is dictated by your IT policy, upgrade cycle or vendors' limitations
+• optionally exercise legal downgrade rights if deferral is dictated by your IT policy, upgrade cycle or vendors' limitations

 • this eliminates the subsequent upgrade license cost

-Vista decision/timeline should be driven by: WARNING: These are rare even among IT practitioners
+Vista decision/timeline should be driven by:

 • compatibility/support risks